Fighters & Mines

 - No defense — shields don’t help

 Warning: Mines affect everyone except the owner.
 That includes allies.
-Plan accordingly.
+Plan accordingly, and recall your own minefield before leaving a sector you no longer intend to defend.

 Blockades